Chendamangalam Synagogue

 The Chendamangalam Synagogue (בית הכנסת צ'נמנגלם; ചേന്ദമംഗലം ജൂതപള്ളി) is a former Orthodox Jewish congregation and synagogue, located in Chendamangalam, a village in the Ernakulam district of the coastal state of Kerala, in India.
-Completed in 1420 CE, the building was abandoned in 1950s, and was subsequently repurposed as a Jewish museum.
+Completed in 1420 CE, the building was abandoned in the 1950s, and was subsequently repurposed as a Jewish museum.

 History

 Established in 1100 CE, the congregation is one of the oldest known Jewish communities established by the Malabar Jews, though the synagogue structure itself dates from 1420, and was renovated in 1614, making it the oldest synagogue in the Commonwealth of Nations.
 A tombstone recovered from Kodungallur was stored in this synagogue and is on display in the front yard, with an inscription of Sarah Bat Israel, dating from 1269, making it the second oldest Jewish epitaph found in India.

 After the entire congregation made aliyah to Israel in the 1950s, the former synagogue was defunct for decades.
 Today it serves as the Kerala Jews Lifestyle Museum for the Muziris Project, a conservation project by the Government of Kerala.
 The former synagogue is open to visitors from 9:30 am to 5:00 pm on weekdays.

 The hillocks at Kottayil Kovilakam are unique as the site of a Hindu temple, a Syrian Christian church, a mosque and a restored Jewish synagogue, all within 1 km of each other.
 In the area, there are also remains of the Vypeenakotta Seminary, built by the Portuguese for Syrians in the 16th century.
 An old Syrian Catholic Church built in 1201 is nearby and it is also the site of the first printing press in India.